Welcome!

 Sketch Model

 We then performed detailed design of the mechanical system, where I was able to apply my existing knowledge of CNC machining and composite manufacturing techniques to design and fabricate lightweight and robust components from aluminum and composites.
-The airbrakes will be driven by a stepper motor controlling a 1/4-20 lead screw, which drives a set of four-bar linkages, and in turn a pair of aluminum flaps, which fold into the fuselage.
+The airbrakes will be driven by a stepper motor controlling a Tr8x02 lead screw, which drives a set of four-bar linkages, and in turn a pair of carbon fiber composite flaps, which fold into the fuselage.

-Due to their role as a part of the rocket's structure, the airbrakes incorporate an I-beam style construction aluminum construction wrapped in wood and carbon fiber based composites.
+Due to their role as a part of the rocket's structure, the airbrakes incorporate an aluminum t-bar construction wrapped in plywood and carbon fiber based composites.
 This resists both the thrust force and off axis forces.
-These calculations informed the development of the avionics team's flight control algorithm
+I team used ANSYS Fluent CFD to determined the drag forces on the airbrakes.
+Based on this loading estimate, I performed extrensive calculations on all subcomponents and guided team members in FEA simulations on the airbrakes.
+Based on these results, I updated the design to prevent failure in flight.
+These calculations also informed the development of the avionics team's flight control algorithm.

 CAD